Skip to content

 What I Built First, Then Tuned

-Three lines of work are queued.
-The first two are wired and partially smoke-tested; the third is hardware-ready.
+Three lines of work are already queued.
+The first two are wired and partially smoke-tested.
+The third is infrastructure-ready.

-There’s a longer roadmap behind this — automating the manual tuning flywheel through a multi-agent research environment, getting evaluation off binary scoring entirely, productizing the inference-layer governance for consumer use — but those are the research-side moves, and they belong in the companion post.
+There’s a longer roadmap behind this: automating the manual tuning flywheel through a multi-agent research environment, moving evaluation beyond binary scoring, and productizing inference-layer governance for consumer use.
+But those are the research-side moves, and they belong in the companion post.

 Bridge

-If you came from the leaderboard and you’ve made it this far, here’s the part that matters more than the score: the agent was built quickly because the methodology underneath it has been running for almost a year.
+If you came from the leaderboard and made it this far, this is the part that matters more than the score: the agent was built quickly because the methodology underneath it had already been running for almost a year.

-If that sounds interesting, the companion post covers the research program: how the patterns were discovered, what other products came out of the same work (Crucible for evaluation, Foundry for multi-agent research pipelines, Cortex for behavioral authentication), and what the bigger picture looks like.
+If that sounds interesting, the companion post covers the research program: how the patterns were discovered, what other products came out of the same work (Crucible for evaluation, Foundry for multi-agent research pipelines), and what the bigger picture looks like.

 Methodology paper for the HLE submission lives here.
 A scrubbed predictions file is on GitHub; the raw file is available on request.
 Contact: edvorochkin@gmail.com.